wuxianjingong1/EGMCS-Net/README.md

 python test.py
 ```

-Tests the trained model on the dataset and saves the enhanced results.
+Uses the trained model to perform enhancement on the test set and saves the results.

 ---

-You can optionally add:
+You may optionally add:

-* Training parameters (batch size, learning rate, etc.)
+* Training parameters (batch size, learning rate, epochs)
-* Pretrained model paths
+* Pretrained model checkpoints and instructions to load them
-* Output directories
+* Output/result directory structure
-* Example comparison results
+* Example comparison results (before/after images)